 Why Are There Speed Limits?

-Limits are imposed to assist enforcement personnel and to promote better traffic flow by reducing the wide variance in speeds.
+Speed Limits also assist law enforcement personnel and promote better traffic flow by potentially reducing a wide variance in speeds.

 Who Sets These Limits?

 Virginia's General Assembly establishes the statutory speed limits for all highways statewide and gives authority to cities and incorporated towns and to the Virginia Department of Transportation (VDOT) on state-maintained roads, to decrease and in certain instances increase, speed limits under their jurisdiction.

 Speed limits (other than statutory speed limits) are established based on an engineering study as required by Virginia law as well as standard engineering practice.
 The study analyzes various factors affecting the safe and appropriate speed on a particular road such as the type of road (e.g. interstate or residential street), the physical features (e.g. geometry, lane and shoulder width etc.), the type and extent of development (e.g. residential, commercial, rural etc.) along the roadway, the extent of pedestrian activity and the prevailing speed on the roadway under typical conditions.